jarrilla/myFlaskBookLib/README.md

 Then setup DB with:
 > flask db upgrade

-I also set u the following script to run in DEBUG mode
+I also set up the following script to run in DEBUG mode

 windows:
 >\> ./bin/dev.ps1